Republic of Vietnam Airborne Division: 1969-71

 Trí also wanted the Airborne Division to establish a forward headquarters with a full tactical operations center alongside the US division headquarters.
 Almost immediately the 2nd Airborne Brigade moved into War Zone C along the Cambodian border for combined operations with the 1st Cavalry Division's 1st Brigade.
 Operating from Tây Ninh City, the two Brigade commanders opened fire support bases across War Zone C for the three participating Airborne battalions.
 The ARVN bases, each housing one Airborne battalion, and a supporting artillery battery were staggered between 1st Brigade firebases, making US artillery support readily available.
 Initially, the commanders matched each Airborne battalion with a Cavalry unit, and Cavalry personnel gave Airborne troops and their advisers' elementary instruction in combat air assaults, extractions, and resupply.
 But the Cavalry units had relatively little to do with the day-to-day ground operations of the Airborne.
 Each Airborne battalion had its own area of operation and, supported by helicopters of the US 11th Combat Aviation Group, constantly patrolled their jungle zones.
 In December the Cavalry's 2nd Brigade began a similar program with the 1st Airborne Brigade east of War Zone C, in the Phước Bình border area.
-General Ewell reinforced the Vietnamese and advisory communications systems with US forward observers, special liaison teams, and extra radios.
+Ewell reinforced the Vietnamese and advisory communications systems with US forward observers, special liaison teams, and extra radios.
 This assistance, together with the overlapping artillery support and the close proximity of US airmobile infantry battalions, ensured that he could quickly aid the Vietnamese units should strong enemy forces be encountered, but despite Ewell's concern, such occasions never arose, and the Airborne operations were relatively uneventful.

-After several months in the field, General Trí rotated other airborne units through the 1st Cavalry Division's "training area" until the program ended in April 1970.
+After several months in the field, Trí rotated other airborne units through the 1st Cavalry Division's "training area" until the program ended in April 1970.
 The effort was a mixed success.
 As in similar programs, American air, communications, and logistical support enabled the South Vietnamese units to run extended operations well beyond their normal supply and support capabilities.
 However, the Airborne never operated as an entire division.
 Because the division commander, General Đống, failed to establish a tactical command post and rarely took to the field, his staff and support units benefited little.
 Americans still considered Đống a problem child and felt that the Airborne had significant weaknesses that Dong Tien had been unable to address.
 Nevertheless, the combined effort set the stage for more ambitious undertakings in Cambodia one month later.